-- 9. The perception of safety of acceptable levels of risk is equal to, or sometimes more powerful than, the reality of the condition of a tree and the situation it is growing in.
-To make objective, science-based decisions on the safety of trees, individual trees and site conditions need to be evaluated for the level of risk that they present. - 10.
-As a target must be present for risk of injury or property damage to occur, the first step is to assess the sites where the Council has tree responsibilities into tree risk zones by target assessment. - 11.
-Whilst the criteria to define tree risk zones is primarily based on public use and occupancy patterns, it is also important to take account of tree resource characteristics; for instance, areas in a moderate hazard category may need a higher inspection rate if they have a high density of problem tree species. - 12.
-Tree risk zones.
-Tree risk zones are defined in the following table:
+- 4.5 The perception of safety of acceptable levels of risk is equally, or sometimes more powerful, than the reality of the condition of a tree and the situation it is growing in.
+In order to make objective, science-based decisions on the safety of trees, individual trees and site conditions need to be evaluated for the level of risk that they do, or do not, present. - 4.6 As a target must be present for risk of injury or property damage to occur, the first step is to assess the sites where the Council has tree responsibilities into tree risk zones by target assessment. - Whilst the criteria to define tree risk zones is primarily based on public use and occupancy patterns, it is also important to take account of tree resource characteristics, for instance areas in a moderate hazard category may need a higher inspection rate if it has a high density of problem tree species as the likelihood of incidents increases. - 4.8 The tree risk zones are defined as:

-Risk zone category Definition High Public and pedestrian areas of town/city centres with individual trees with high-risk characteristics such as standing dead trees or those with poor condition ratings, severely storm damaged trees, trees that visually obstruct traffic signs or signals, tree roots causing severe pavement buckling.
+Risk Zone Categories Definition High Public and pedestrian areas of town/city centres with individual trees with high risk characteristics such as standing dead trees or those with poor condition ratings, severely storm damaged trees, trees that visually obstruct traffic signs or signals, tree roots causing severe pavement buckling.
 Stretches of road network where there is a high density of large diameter, mature or problem tree species.
 Moderate Strategic high volume traffic routes or pedestrian areas where the potential for falling branches could cause injury/harm or major network disruption; including bus routes where height clearance is an issue.
 Low Low use roads and public footpaths where the potential for injury/harm or disruption is minimal Areas without larger diameter, mature or problem trees

-Tree Inspections
+5.0 Tree Inspections

-13. A programme of inspections will be undertaken based on an assessment of risk, hazard and a prescription of remedial action.

-- 14. Trees in high-risk zones will be inspected using professionally trained arboriculture staff.
+- 5.1 A programme of inspections will be undertaken based on an assessment of risk, hazard and a prescription of remedial action. - 5.2 Trees in high risk zones will be inspected using professionally trained arboriculturalist staff.
 These inspections will assess the condition of the trees and identify any potential faults, diseases or other problems.
-Where these are discovered, their effect on the trees' health and stability will be evaluated and, if deemed necessary, remedial work will be undertaken.
-All inspections will be carried out in accordance with visual tree assessment techniques as described in Mattheck & Boeroler 1994. - 15.
-Trees in moderate and low risk zones will be routinely inspected by Highway Safety Inspectors as part of the County's highway safety inspection regime.
-These inspections will be augmented by basic or layman's inspections: Councillors scanning the trees for obvious hazards.
+Where these are discovered, their effect on the trees health and stability are evaluated, and if deemed necessary, remedial work will be undertaken.
+All inspections are carried out in accordance with Visual Tree Assessment techniques as described in Mattheck & Boeroler 1994. - 5.3 Trees in moderate and low risk zones will be routinely inspected by Highway Safety Inspectors as part of the County's Highway Safety Inspection regime.
+These inspections will constitute a basic" or layman inspection scanning the trees for obvious hazards.